With Link to Windows, you can easily access your Galaxy Note20's recent photos, texts, notifications and calls from your PC.

 While it has been estimated that complying with the ELD mandate costs between $199 and $2,200 per truck, plus a monthly service fee of $20 to $60 per truck, according to Trucker.com, fleets can take advantage of bringing these electronic devices into the cab.
 Fleets are now employing ELDs that plug directly into the vehicle’s engine management computer to record data such as engine speed time of operation, and the onboard GPS tracks parameters such as acceleration and braking.

-For small fleets and independent owner/operators, ELD solutions such as the Samsung Galaxy Tab Active2 offer in-cab telematics that can help drivers and fleets reduce their fuel costs through better driving and improved navigation.
+For small fleets and independent owner/operators, ELD solutions based on Samsung mobile devices offer in-cab telematics that can help drivers and fleets reduce their fuel costs through better driving and improved navigation.

 With these devices, fleet managers can ensure the data they are receiving is not only accurate but is easy to use for the drivers and reliable in the field.
 These capabilities help produce data that can effectively improve operations on a short-term and long-term basis.